This week's WoW book is Through Her Eyes by Jennifer Archer! It will be released on April 5, 2011.

 Hey, Hi, Hello!
 Besides the 'giveaway hops' I've been doing each month, I haven't had just my own contest on Books Obsession this year yet.
 So, without further ado...
 There will be two winners, who will get both young adult books by Kindle bestseller Karen McQuestion.
 Both of her novels have only been available as e-books the past year, however they are officially being published on April 1!

-FAVORITEFive years have passed since Angie Favorite’s mother, Laura, disappeared without a trace, and Angie still hasn’t recovered.
+Five years have passed since Angie Favorite’s mother, Laura, disappeared without a trace, and Angie still hasn’t recovered.
 Sure, things look normal on the surface — she goes to school, works her summer job, and argues with her older brother Jason — but she can’t shake the feeling that Laura didn’t leave by choice.
 Angie’s dad does the best he can, but his work as a musician keeps him on the road and away from home, where it’s up to Angie’s grandmother to keep an eye on the kids.
 She can’t be with them all the time, though, and she can’t help Angie when she is snatched from a mall parking lot by Scott Bittner.
 The girl narrowly escapes, and Bittner is arrested, but he takes his life in jail before he can offer an explanation for his crime.
 When his mother contacts Angie, begging forgiveness on her son’s behalf, the girl agrees to meet with her in hopes of finding answers to the seemingly random attack.
 But when she arrives at the massive Bittner estate, she is overcome by an unshakeable sense of foreboding.
-Part thriller, part coming-of-age tale, Favorite is an engrossing young adult novel in which nothing — and no one — is as it seems.
+Part thriller, part coming-of-age tale,

-LIFE ON HOLDFifteen-year-old Rae Maddox’s mom, Gina, is a big fan of fresh starts.
+Fifteen-year-old Rae Maddox’s mom, Gina, is a big fan of fresh starts.
 Gina thinks of them as an adventure, but for Rae, each move is just one more friend lost, one more chance to feel like an outsider.
 But when they arrive in Wisconsin, Gina promises to stay put until Rae graduates.
 Cautiously optimistic, she wades into the social whirl at Whitman High School, making a few friends and even earning a chance at love.
 But when the vice principal pairs her with fellow newbie Allison Daly, Rae’s tentative happiness is jeopardized.
 It seems Allison was orphaned after her parents died in a suspicious house fire, leaving their daughter to bounce between relatives’ homes.
 When a sleepover at Rae’s house goes terribly wrong, Rae sees a troubling side of Allison—and learns a few secrets about her own mother in the process.
 Suddenly Rae is at risk of losing everything and everyone she cares about—unless she steps up and takes charge of her life once and for all.

 Open to the USA only.